losoliveirasilva/mongol/README.md

 # Installing the mongocxx driver on Windows 7

 ## Motivation
 I tried to install Mongocxx using the [MongoDB official documentation](http://mongodb.github.io/mongo-cxx-driver/mongocxx-v3/installation/) but I found errors during installation and they require you to use Visual Studio.
-Since there are no good guides on how to install and use mongocxx drivers on Windows without using Visual Studio i decided to make my own using MinGW.
+Since there are no good guides on how to install and use mongocxx drivers on Windows without using Visual Studio I decided to make my own using MinGW.

 ## Author’s Note
 If you can, please don't use Windows.
 There are a lot Linux distributions out there and I'm certain that there is one which suits you.
-All the errors i found during the installation were because i was using Windows.
+All the errors I found during the installation were because I was using Windows.
 Only use Windows for development if you **must** test code on a Windows machine.

 ## Table of Contents